-The “blue-black-white” marathon gives a possibility to complete a unique distance as it takes the participants along the important historical monuments and presents beautiful nature of Pärnu County – Pulli Village, the prehistoric settlement Reiu, Reiu-Raeküla pine dune, eye-catching Jaanson’s riverside recreational track, Tallinn Gates, moat, Pärnu beach – and these are just some of the landmarks that make the marathon one of a kind experience.
-The last kilometres run along the summery Pärnu, finishing next to the Monument to declaring the independence of the Republic of Estonia on Liberty Square.
+The genuine and blue-black-and-white marathon offers the opportunity to complete the distance on one and a unique trajectory, pass the important historical monuments and meet the beautiful nature of Pärnu County: Pulli village, Reiu prehistoric settlement, Reiu-Raeküla pine dune, eye-catching Jaanson’s riverside recreational track – these are just some of the landmarks that make the marathon one of a kind experience.

 Pärnu County Victory Day Marathon embodies a special “story” – Pärnu County has strong connections with regaining independence of Estonia.
 As the marathon’s slogan says, “Fire comes from the roots.”
 The oldest remaining settlement found on the marathon route is Pulli village and “Manifesto to the Peoples of Estonia” was read out aloud on the balcony of the Endla Theatre in Pärnu.
 This sport event also has a ritual role as each year the flame lit by the President on Victory Day parade derives its strength from the previous day memorial fire lit in Estonian Soldiers Memorial Church in Tori.
 The flame will be borne by marathon runners along the route to Pärnu.